 Can I order samples?

 We can send out samples of all of our stock tiles.
 Samples are usually 10cm*10cm swatches cut from a tile.
 For Cement tiles, we will usually also send out a full size print out of the tile so that you can see the pattern next to the actual colours of the tile.
-We can send out three swatch samples free of charge.
+We may ask for a small fee to cover postage and packaging.

 If you require a full tile, there is a £10 charge to cover cost of the courier and packaging.
 You can order up to 3 full tiles to be sent with this option.